 The benefits of laughter have been widely documented.
 Laughter has been known to aid in promoting health and it also assists with reducing the effects that stress brings to the body.

-Learn to laugh at yourself, watch comedies on TV, laugh about life and with your friends, and finally if nothing else works, simply faking laughter has also show to have tremendous value.
+Learn to laugh at yourself, watch comedies on TV, laugh about life and with your friends, and finally, if nothing else works, simply faking laughter has also shown to have tremendous value.
 The great thing about laughter is that once you start, you just can’t stop, and the effects on lowering your stress levels are instantaneous.

 Sex Can Help Too

 Sex is a popular form of extracurricular activity and a way to get your mind diverted and focused away from the stress that tends to linger around in your life.
 It’s also a great form of exercise that has many associated health benefits.

 We keep and store a lot of our tension within specific areas of our body.
 A professional masseuse will be able to identify and ease the tension within these areas, which will lead to a greater sense of well-being and harmony.

 This involves progressively relaxing every muscle of your body one muscle at a time up until your entire body is completely at ease.
 Best results come if this exercise is accomplished while lying down, however, if you are at work you can also undertake the exercise in a seated position.

 Begin with your toes and slowing relax each muscle of your body progressively moving up your legs through your chest and up to the tip of your head.
 Taking 5 to 10 minutes to focus in on this exercise several times per day will help you successfully manage your stress levels.

 Consistent Napping and Sleeping Patterns